sumeshi/evtx2es/README.md

   Scheme to use (http, or https)
   (default: http)

+--pipeline
+  Elasticsearch Ingest Pipeline to use
+  (default: )

+--datasetdate
+  Date of latest record in dataset from TimeCreated record - MM/DD/YYYY.HH:MM:SS (default: 0)

 --login:
   The login to use if Elastic Security is enable (default: )